sougatopal/intro-es6/README.md

 * camden.jshint
 * hdy.brackets-shell

-If you hate all these tools and editor and love vi then vim is also fine.
+If you hate all these tools,editors and love vi then vim is also fine.

 Note: Presenter plan to use `brackets` to present examples and run them.